dbondarchuk/warp/README.md

+# NOTE

+This for is made to make warp console window hidden on Windows

 # Warp
 Warp lets you create self-contained single binary applications making it simpler and more ergonomic to deliver your application to your customers.
 A self-contained binary is specially convenient when the technology you use, such as Node.js, .NET Core, Java and others, contain many dependencies that must be shipped alongside your application.